DanielMFernandes/CCNA_Course_Notes/Course_Notes/Introduction_to_Network_Automation.md

 - Using the SBI, the controller communicates with the managed devices and gathers information about them:
     - The devices in the network
     - The TOPOLOGY (how the devices are connected together)
-    - The available INTERFACES on each device
+    - The available interfaces on each device
     - Their configurations
-- The NORTHBOUND INTERFACE (NBI) is what allows us to:
+- The Northbound interface (NBI) is what allows us to:
     - Interact with the controller
     - Access the data it gathers about the network
     - Program the network